nus-cs2103-AY2021S1/tp/docs/team/marctzh.md

 * **New Features**: Added a check to see if an event or lesson overlaps.

   * What it does: Does not allow users to add events and lessons that overlap .
-  * Justifications: Users may accidentally schedule mulitple tasks that overlap
+  * Justifications: Users may accidentally schedule multiple tasks that overlap
   * Highlights: This feature requires meticulous planning of the many possible scenarios where an overlap may occur.

 * **New Features**: Added the data analysis feature.

-  * What it does: allow the user to know how much time is spent on each task/lesson for a specified time period.
+  * What it does: allow the user to know total time spent on each task/lesson for a specified time period.
   * Justifications: This is a key feature of PlaNus as the user is able to know how much time he has allocated to each module so that he can increase his productivity.
   * Highlights: This feature requires the use of a custom algorithm and data structure which goes through PlaNus' database and keeps track of how much time is spent on task and lessons for each module.